Dragana’s Master Thesis published by the Institute for culture studies and oriental languages (University of Oslo):

 Nafplio is considered to be one of the nicest Greek towns and was the first capital back in the 19th century.
 The narrow streets in old cobblestone city center might be heaven for walkers, but absolutely not for those behind the wheel; the process of finding a misteriously hidden parking place includes wrong turns in one-way streets and bus drivers helping confused drivers by hand gesticulations.
 Sometimes, again, one can get lucky and find a nice spot, just left by another car, in shade of the palms.

 In the harbour, many domestic and foreign vessels are gently swaying and when the night falls, people are walking at the pier, taking photos of the poetic and romantic town and waiting for the boat show to start.
-Once the gondolas take tourists in and the red flames are shoot up from the boats, the a capella choir will let the echo of their beautiful voices fill up the air, flying over the water to the curious people crowd at the pier.
+Once the gondolas take tourists in, and the red flames are shoot up from the boats, the a capella choir will let the echo of powerful, beautiful voices fill up the air, flying over the water to the curious people crowd at the pier.

 If it were not for way too hot mornings, climbing the 200 m hill to the 18th century Palamidi fortress would be pure enjoyment, crowned with spectatular view!
 Nevertheless, it still is for those who do not mind small sacrifices (heat, dehidration, sweat, fear of sunstroke?) – in the end, it often simply comes down to being fit to climb the hights in high temperatures.

 The Ancient Theatre of Epidaurus can also be very hot area to visit during the summer sunny days, but it is absolutely worth the visit at any time of the year, or day for that matter!
 Standing un the middle of the spectacular amphitheatre, trying to visualize how it felt for the ancient Greek performers, and even shout out some passionate phrases, is a unique experience.
 Or taking a walk down the spectator`s stone seats and clapping the hands to get the echo back at you.
 The excellent acoustics tells a lot about the skills of the ancient architecture masters.
-How they did it and when they did it, it really does make it seem like something beyond this world.

 The whole area used to be the sanctuary dedicated to Asclepius, Greek god of medicine.
-There are the remains of the Temple of Asclepius, with ancient ornamented columns, writings and prescriptions, as well as written stories about magical healing that supposedly happen over night in this area.
+There are the remains of the Temple of Asclepius, with ancient ornamented columns, writings and prescriptions, as well as written stories about magical healing that supposedly happened over night in this area.

-Athens, although fashionable and in constant change like many other European capitals, still keeps its treasures from the ancient times; goddess Athena probably still keeps its city the sanctuary of Acropolis and the Parthenon temple, that people dedicated to her in 5th century BC.
+Athens, although fashionable and in constant change like many other European capitals, still keeps its treasures from the ancient times; goddess Athena probably still keeps its city, the sanctuary of Acropolis and the Parthenon temple, that people dedicated to her in 5th century BC.

 The hill is also rich with smaller sanctuaty sites in form of caves and monuments along the side slopes and not far away from it, small part left of Olympieion, columns dedicated to the god Zeus, remind of a huge site that used to be built here.